Quasi-stationary distributions for randomly perturbed dynamical systems: Proof of Theorem Proof of Theorem 2.4

 Therefore,

-Sending $n$ to infinity implies \eqref{eq:inv} for any continuous bounded $g$.
-Hence, $\mu$ is $F$-invariant. $F$-invariance of $\mu$ implies that the support of $\mu$ is contained in the Birkhoff center of $F$, i.e. the closure of recurrent points of $F$: $\{x \in M : \; x \in \omega(x)\}$, which is in turn included in the closure of $\mathcal{R}_{ap}$.
+Sending $n$ to infinity implies \eqref{eq.inv} for any continuous bounded $g$.
+Hence, $\mu$ is $F$-invariant. $F$-invariance of $\mu$ implies that the support of $\mu$ is contained in the Birkhoff center of $F$, that is, the closure of recurrent points of $F$, $\{x \in M \dvtx x \in\omega(x)\}$, which is in turn included in the closure of $\mathcal{R}_{\mathrm{ap}}$. \end{pf}

 The following theorem provides a sufficient condition for the support of the limiting measure $\mu$ to lie on the absorbing set $M_0$.

 \begin{theorem} Assume that $M_0$ is a global attractor.
 Then $\mu$ is supported by $M_0$. \end{theorem}